aws-samples/emr-on-eks-for-transient-emr-clusters/README.md

 The logs can be verifying by 3 different ways.
 Spark history server on EMR, CloudWatch and S3.

-1. Spark history server (real time monitoring) - Navigate to virtual cluster “monthly-batch” and Click on the “view logs” of the job submitted.
-And drill down all the way to task level.
+1. Spark history server - Navigate to virtual cluster “monthly-batch” and Click on the “view logs” of the job submitted.
+And drill down on each task level.

 ![](images/11-history-server-logs.png)